#MattLauer Believes He Will Get A Second Chance On Television And In His Love Life

 Friends say that Matt Lauer is optimistic that he is going to be able to move on and have a second act.
-Now that Lauer has been fired by NBC and the Today Show and is being divorced by his wife Annette Roque, Lauer believes he is on the verge of a second act.
+Now that Lauer has been fired by NBC and the Today Show and is being divorced by his wife, Annette Roque, Lauer believes he is on the verge of a second act.
 Matt Lauer believes he can return to morning television and also find a new relationship now that he has moved on.

 Matt Lauer Believes He Can Have A Second Chapter Personally And Professionally

-But while Matt Lauer is confident that he can move on, friends say that Lauer’s wife, Annette Roque is having a harder time shaking the embarrassment foist upon her by the sexual misconduct and cheating of Matt Lauer.
+But while Matt Lauer is confident that he can move on, friends say that Lauer’s wife, Annette Roque, is having a harder time shaking the embarrassment foist upon her by the sexual misconduct and cheating of Matt Lauer.

 “Annette has been struggling with anger and embarrassment since Matt’s firing.
 She is desperate to move on from the marriage and heal from the scandal that has rocked her family.
 For now, however, Annette Roque is doing what she feels is best for her kids and that is putting on a brave face while carrying on through at least the holiday season as a family together.
 Annette is making the bold decision, as hard as it has been on her, not to leave Matt right now.”